Carina-P/Skiers-Destinations/README.md

 ![Logo](assets/images/logo-skiers-destinations.png)
 [Visit the live **Skiers Destinations** here](https://carina-p.github.io/Skiers-Destinations/)

-**UpToDate information about Ski Resorts** for downhill skiers who want **inspiration** for their next ski trip, **compare** different ski resorts or just want **updated information** about **skiing conditions** and/or **weather forecast** on a particular resort.
+**Up-To-Date information about Ski Resorts** for downhill skiers who want **inspiration** for their next ski trip, **compare** different ski resorts or just want **updated information** about **skiing conditions** and/or **weather forecast** on a particular resort.